ACWI-SOGW/well_registry_management/README.md

     It has limited table CRUD roles.
         APP_CLIENT_USERNAME: user name for the connection used by the registry users
         APP_CLIENT_PASSWORD: user level login password

-## Configuring Local Database

-The Makefile contains a command, ```% make runmigrations```, which can be used to initialize the database.
-Care should be taken to ensure that you are running migrations against the local database.

-There is also a sample batch script to configure a local postres instance on Windows.

-    migration_test.bat

-If running by hand please note that the order of migrations should be maintained.

-Notice that the first scripts are run while connecting for the only time with the postgres user.
-Subsequent migrations run while connected to the application database.
-The 0000 migration must be run on its own because it sets the search_path to use the application schema.
-Subsequent connections default to placing new objects (DDL) in the application schema properly.